gamingrobot/doingstuff.dev/content/posts/home-assistant-dashboard-tablet/index.md

 4. Reorder USB to be the first boot device
 5. Reboot

-{% callout(type="warning") %}
-When installing you should leave the Recovery Partition.
-I removed it and the ThinkPad Tablet Setup broke.
+{%warning()%}When installing you should leave the Recovery Partition.
+I removed it and the ThinkPad Tablet Setup broke.{%end%}
-{% end %}

 ## After installation